R-Gaurav/train-delay-estimation/doc/Tutorial.md

 1> Clone this repo on your local system by executing below command.\
 `git clone https://github.com/R-Gaurav/train-delay-estimation.git`

-2> Change the directory: `cd train-delay-estimation` and execute:
+2> After you download the tar file of data:
+`Train_Delay_Estimation_Data_March_2016_February_2018.tar`, move it inside the `train-delay-estimation` directory.
+You can download this data by contacting us at my.better.rail@gmail.com.

-`./metadata_setup.sh` from inside `train-delay-estimation` direcotry.
+3> From inside `train-delay-estimation` directory execute:
+`./metadata_setup.sh` to setup the required directory structure.

 ### Setting up the environment variables in file **env.py**
 1> Navigate to directory **train-delay-estimation/code/utilities**.